 An undergraduate student recently asked me how to import real-time data from a website into Excel for a homework assignment.
 Many sources for financial data charge fees, so I offered him a simple, free solution.
 Now, I'll share that solution with you as well.

-First, open Microsoft excel 365 and navigate to the **Data **tab.
-There is an option to get data from other sources and we select **Web **as an example.
+First, open Microsoft Excel 365 and go to the Data tab.
+Look for the option to Get Data from Other Sources and select Web.

-Next, we will input the URL which has the data you want to get from:
+Next, input the URL containing the data you want to retrieve.

-Then at the Developer tab, select Visual Basic:
+Then, in the Developer tab, select Visual Basic.

-And select **Insert **-> Module, then copy and paste the code snippet below:
+Choose Insert -> Module and then copy and paste the code snippet below:

-Sub refresh_data() Sheets("Sheet2").Select Range("B2").Select Selection.Copy Sheets("Sheet1").Select Dim xCell As Range For Each xCell In ActiveSheet.Columns(1).Cells If Len(xCell) = 0 Then xCell.Select Exit For End If Next ActiveSheet.Paste Sheets("Sheet2").Select ActiveWorkbook.RefreshAll Application.OnTime DateAdd("s", 1, Now), "Refresh_data" End Sub
+Sub refresh_data() Sheets("Sheet2").Select Range("B2").Select Selection.Copy Sheets("Sheet1").Select Dim xCell As Range For Each xCell In ActiveSheet.Columns(1).Cells If Len(xCell.Value) = 0 Then xCell.Select Exit For End If Next ActiveSheet.Paste Sheets("Sheet2").Select ActiveWorkbook.RefreshAll Application.OnTime DateAdd("s", 1, Now), "refresh_data" End Sub

-Click **run **and we are done!
-This code snippet can be translated into simple English: select sheet 2, copy the current value, go to sheet 1, select the last row of the column then paste the value, finally move to sheet 2 and trigger refresh all, finally trigger itself every second.
-We can now achieve our goal to get nearly real time data to excel.
+Click Run, and you're all set!
+This code can be translated into simple steps: select Sheet 2, copy the current value, go to Sheet 1, find the last row of the first column and paste the value there, then return to Sheet 2 and refresh all data.
+Finally, the code will trigger itself every second, allowing you to achieve nearly real-time data updates in Excel.